niamh-d/niamh-d/README.md

 ## Education and Training

-🏃‍♀️In January 2026, I took part in and completed kood/Võru selection sprint 19.
+🏃‍♀️In January 2026, I successfully completed [//kood](https://kood.tech/)'s Java Selection Sprint 19 at the Võru campus and was named by my peers as MVP of the sprint.

 🧪 ⚙️ In January 2025, I graduated from a course on QA automation with Jest and Playwright, where we learned about unit testing, API testing, UI testing, continuous integration and more.